-Image quality depends on various factors, including display type, the GPU, brightness and contrast offered, the glass covering the display, glare filters and even the screen protector you pasted over the screen.
+Image quality depends on various factors, including the display type, the GPU, brightness and contrast offered, the glass covering the display, glare filters and even the screen protector you pasted over the screen.
 However, smartphone companies have decided to advertise on only one factor: screen resolution.
-The reason behind it is simple, the resolution is an objective quantity, and is easier to explain than glass types, polarized filters, hardware modifications etc. Nevertheless, the resolution is the most important factor determining display quality.
+The reason behind it is simple, the resolution is an objective quantity, and is easier to explain than glass types, polarized filters, hardware modifications, etc. Nevertheless, the resolution is the most important factor determining display quality.

 So what is a screen resolution?
 It is the number of pixels on the display in both axes, presented in this format: the number of pixels horizontally x number of pixels vertically.
 What is a pixel?
 It is the smallest bit of image that your screen can produce.